sbettid/Driver-Drowsiness-Detection/README.md

-Davide Cremonini 14412 - Davide Sbetti 14032
----
-# Drivers Drowsiness Detection - ATML Project README
+# Drivers Drowsiness Detection - Advanced Machine Learning

 In this repository, you can find the following notebooks that have been used during the development of the project: